 \subsection{Cascades of blow-ups}

 We start from the extended phase space $\mathbb{CP}^2$, given by gluing together three affine complex planes identified by the coordinates $(x,y)$, $(u_0,v_0)$ and $(U_0,V_0)$ respectively.
-In homogeneous coordinate these charts are related via the coordinates transformations as:
+As inhomogeneous coordinates these charts are related via the coordinate transformations by:

 In the compactified phase space $\mathbb{CP}^2$, the Hamiltonian system rewritten in all respective charts ($(x,y)$, $(u_0,v_0)$ and $(U_0,V_0)$), may have points of indeterminacy, i.e.\ points at which the vector field (e.g.\ the right hand side of~\eqref{eq:vector_field} in $(x,y)$) has the ill-defined form $\frac{0}{0}$.
 On further inspection, some of these points turn out to be \emph{base points}, i.e.\ points at which infinitely many flow curves of the vector field coalesce.
 The system of equations is regularised through the process of blowing-up the phase space at these base points, giving rise to an exceptional curve for each blow-up.
 In a coordinate chart $(u_i,v_i)$, a blow-up at a point $p\colon (u_i,v_i)=(a,b)$ is performed by